28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

 - Strict press

-These 6 exercises are considered the foundation of kettlebell training and offer a long list of benefits with the right training progressions, programming, and techniques.
+These 6 exercises are considered the foundation of kettlebell training and offer an exhaustive list of benefits with the proper technique.

-If you do this workout as it’s outlined and consciously think about refining your kettlebell skills, you’ll benefit greatly and really feel like this session gives you more than it takes from you.
+If you do this workout as it’s outlined and consciously think about refining your kettlebell skills, you’ll greatly benefit and feel like this session gives you more than it takes from you.

-The goal is NOT to feel “trashed” or exhausted, but you should feel like you have actually improved when you’re finished.
+The goal is NOT to feel “trashed” or exhausted, but you should feel like you have actually improved when you’re done.

 This is the critical mindset to have for this workout.

-First, I’ll give you the workout, then I’ll give you some tips and techniques to focus on with this training session.
+First, I’ll give you the workout, then I’ll give you some tips and techniques to focus on with this training session (which will be important to read).

-This session is about 30 minutes long and the sequence is intentional.
+This session is about 30 minutes and the sequence is intentional.

 The workout is as follows.